enlivenedcooperative/enlivenedcoop-website/_courses/2023_03-yucatan_spring_intergenerational.md

 * We will take a minimum of 10 and a maximum of 15 people
 * Registration start date -​ ​October 29, 2022
 * Registration last date - February 28, 2023
-* Dates of the learning journey - March 12-23rd, 2023
+* Dates of the learning journey - April 17-28, 2023
-* No of days - 13 days.
+* No of days - 12 days.
 * How will we be traveling - We​ ​will​ ​have​ ​pre-booked​ ​cars​ ​for​ ​the​ ​travel.
 * Total Kms - We​ ​will​ ​be​ ​traveling​ ​roughly​ ​1400​ ​kms (average 2h30min per day)